NIKKI & CRYSTAL

 ADDICTION | ANXIETY | DEPRESSION | STRESS | RELATIONSHIP ISSUES | LOW SELF-ESTEEM

-You deserve to be happy and live a fulfilling life!
-I understand that seeking help requires hard-fought courage.
-One of the largest hurdles might be asking for help and, with that in mind, I will meet you where you are at.
-I have personally experienced mental health struggles that led me to therapy and the clear understanding (and proof) that healing is 100% possible!
+You deserve to live a happy and fulfilling life.
+Seeking help requires courage; the greatest challenge often begins with asking for help and, with that in mind, I begin with connection to you and together, we create a plan for you.
+Seeking therapy for personal life challenges has given me clear understanding (and proof) that healing is 100% possible.
 I am passionate about helping you realize and fulfill your potential to heal.
-This career path is deeply personal to me.
-I recognize the place you are in because I have been there myself.
+My work as a counsellor is deeply personal to me; I recognize the struggle and the courage it takes to change.

-Born and raised in Cranbrook I feel excited to be giving back to my home community through private practice.
+Born and raised in Cranbrook I grateful to give back to my home community through private practice.
 My path to becoming a therapist is heart-centered and deeply personal.
 I am continuously honoured and humbled to be a part of this journey with the people I work with.
 I have always been sensitive, empathetic, and a good listener.
 Outside of work I enjoy spending time with my family and friends and exploring the outdoors with my much loved Black Lab, Ariel.
 My interests include camping, hiking, and travel.

-As a Counsellor, I hold membership with the Canadian Counselling and Psychotherapy Association (#10009217).
+I am an EMDRIA certified EMDR Therapist and hold membership with the Canadian Counselling and Psychotherapy Association (#10009217).
+Ongoing and as-needed supervision and consultation occurs regularly.